 Geoff Eaton

-I took the opportunity to seek election due to the negative publicity our council received some years ago, and I focused on public sector governance, debt management, council rates and community safety and resilience.
+I initially took the opportunity to seek election in 2018 due to the unfortunate negative publicity our council had received some years before, with my focus on public sector governance, debt management, council rates, community safety and resilience, and environmental issues.

-My election provided an opportunity to extend my interest in public sector management, but from a different perspective (having worked at all three levels of government), and to continue to serve a community I’ve been a member of for over 45 years.
+My election provided an opportunity to extend my interest in public sector management, having worked at all three levels of government, and to continue to serve a community I’ve been part of for over 49 years.
+I’ve served on the Audit Risk Committee, Finance Working Group, most community/business grants assessment panels, each year’s Australia Day Awards Committee and the Mayor’s Christmas Lights Judging Panel.

-What do you want to hear about from local residents?
+What do you want to hear from local residents?